cypnk/Bare/README.md

 		* "Headers already sent with code...": Some content (or just whitespace) was sent to the visitor before redirecting.
 Check for "echo" or send() function calls before the redirect() function call in the plugin.

 		* "No route defined*: Bare requires at least one path, even if it's "" (I.E. empty path) to be defined to function.
 The addBlogRoutes() function adds the default Bare routes, but a plugin may overwrite these without adding any of its own, leading to this error.

+	* **Email**

+		* "mail() Has been disabled.
+Check the disable_function list in php.ini.": The administrator of your website or server has disabled access to the mail() function.
+This may have been done to prevent spam or other abuse.
+Make sure "mail" is not part of the disable_function list in *php.ini*.
+The location of *php.ini* depends on the way PHP was originally installed and, in some cases, the operating system.
+You may need to contact your administrator to enable this.

+		* "Message cannot be empty.": A plugin or custom core function attempted to send an email without a message body.
+Check to make sure the code using the mailMessage() function has recepients, subject, and message body fields filled.

+		* "Sender address is invalid.
+Check mail_from config setting.": The destination address is not in the whitelist of recipients.
+Add a sender email (one which has permissions to send email on your server) to the MAIL_FROM setting in *index.php* or add to the "mail_from" setting in *config.json*.

+		* "No valid recipients found.
+Check whitelist.": The whitelist of recipient addresses is still empty.
+Add one or more email addresses to MAIL_WHITELIST in *index.php* or add one or more emails to "mail_whitelist" in *config.json* which are meant to receive emails from Bare.

+		* "No matching recipients in whitelist.": The recipient(s) was not in the mail_whitelist.
+Bare only supports sending email to one or more addresses in this whitelist.
+Make sure the intended recipient email address is added to the whitelist in "mail_whitelist" in *config.json* or MAIL_WHITELIST in *index.php*.

+		* "Error sending message": An unkown error that Bare was not able to retrieve via the error_get_last() function which comes with PHP.
+This is usually caused by the PHP mail() function failing either due to a configuration error or a permission error.
+The *php_errors.log* file or other general PHP error file location on your web server (not part of Bare) may have more information regarding any errors Bare was not able get.